 - Use all means possible to warn oncoming traffic of the danger at the scene. - Give reasonable aid to the injured.
-Do not move them unless it is absolutely necessary. - Notify the Washington State Patrol (WSP), city police or county sheriff, and if needed, request a doctor or aid unit and ambulance. - Obtain and give necessary information for the accident report, including names of witnesses and police officers. - For the most current information about collision reporting, we recommend you read the the Washington State Department of Licening's website at: www.dol.wa.gov/ driverslicense/collision.html.
+Do not move them unless it is absolutely necessary. - Notify the Washington State Patrol (WSP), city police or county sheriff, and if needed, request a doctor or aid unit and ambulance. - Obtain and give necessary information for the accident report, including names of witnesses and police officers. - If there is any injury or death, or if property damage exceeds \$700 to any one person's property, you must notify the WSP, city police or county sheriff.
+If you fail to complete a written report, when required, it may result in the suspension of your driver's license or instruction permit.

-It is equally important you promptly report the incident to your insurance company.
+It is equally important that you promptly report the incident to your insurance company.
 Also, you may be subject to other reporting requirements specified in your insurance policy.
 It is vital that you read your policy and know what you must do to file a claim.